pravija/Dynamic-graph-protein-Analysis/README.md

   2. Upload the CSV file to the website.

   3. Use the source node dropdown menu to select a node.
-This will update the visualization to show the mutation network for that node, with all other nodes.
+This will update the visualization to show the mutation network for that specific node.
+If you want to see the mutations of all nodes, select "All Nodes" from the dropdown menu.

-  4. Each node in the mutation network will be connected to the selected node with an edge, except for itself.

-  5. Hovering over a node will display a tooltip that shows information about the node and the mutations between the nodes.
+  4. When hovering over a node, a tooltip will appear displaying information about the node and the dictionary of all mutations compared to this node.

-  6. Hovering over an edge will also display the mutations between the nodes.
+  5. Hovering over an edge will also display the corresponding sequence index between the nodes.

-  7. Use the target node dropdown menu to select a target node.
-This will highlight both the selected source node and the target node, and show the edge between the two nodes with a tooltip.